-The examination results are excellent, with pupils regularly achieving significantly higher than baseline expectations.
-At GCSE, pupils achieved greater than 80% A-A grades in all Science qualifications.

-The Faculty is very proud of its track record in extending and enriching pupils.
-Evidence of this is found from successful Oxbridge applications, Olympiad success and the Engineering Education Scheme, where our pupils have been invited to attend the Big Bang Fair at the NEC in March.
+The examination results are excellent, with pupils regularly achieving significantly higher than baseline estimates.
+In 2020 GCSE pupils achieved 90% Level 7 - 9 and 94% Level 6 - 9 in GCSE Chemistry and 71% A-B at A Level, with very significant valueadded scores in the process.
+Results in Biology and Physics have been equally strong in recent years.
+The Science Faculty is very proud of its track record in extending and enriching pupils demonstrated in Oxbridge success, Olympiad achievements and in the Engineering Education Scheme.